takemobiteam/takemobi-test.github.io/docs/index.md

 | flight_exclusive | bool   | Whether the Flight cannot be combined with other Flights.
 If operators think a flight is likely to be delayed, they may use this field to ensure a delay won't affect a large portion of the plan. | "false"                                                      |
 | welfare          | bool   | Whether the group needs a handicap-accessible vehicle.
 Handicap-accessible vehicles will only be assigned to Bookings where this field is set to true. | "false"                                                      |
 | passengers       | dict   | Includes passenger_id (int starting from 1), name (string), & age (int).
 Upon ingestion of the Booking, ages of passengers are checked against min_age (specified in master data per tour operator).
 By default passengers with age under 2 are assumed to be infants in arms and not require a seat.
 Mobi does not use the passenger information aside from this age check. | "passengers":[{"passenger_id":1,"name":"Hendrik Rauh","age":54},{"passenger_id":2,"name":"Grit Berghof","age":50}] |

+^ I hope thats not real passenger data we copied in - if so pls pls delete/change the names.
+Might be a good idea to make it obviously fake...

 ### Required Fields for Arrivals